 Why would anybody want to taint their luggage with those awful paper name tags the airlines give you at check-in to identify your bags when there are so many unique and exciting tags to chose from.
 There are tags for snarky travelers (No, this is not your bag), witty travelers (I just love being a broad), millennial travelers (I can LOL in 10 languages) and just about everyone in between (monograms, cute animals, vintage designs, etc.).
 Pick one that suits the recipient and gift away!

 Love.
 Love, love, love.
-And we're sure you will, too.
-If coin jewelry is a tad to feminine for the traveler you know, how about a watch instead?
-You should never be without one when traveling and this ones proves just how worldly you are.
-I can't think of anything that would make this watch cooler.
+And we’re sure you will, too.
+If coin jewelry is a tad too feminine for the traveler you know, how about a watch instead?
+You should never be without one when traveling and this one proves just how worldly you are.
+I can’t think of anything that would make this watch cooler.
+Grab one of many style here.